Ishaan28malik/Hacktoberfest-2024/README.md

 ### Step 3: Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

-# Please just don't do it just for the heck of a T-shirt do it to learn and get experience on how to make a PR !!!!!!!
+# Please just don't do it just for the heck of a T-shirt do it to learn and get experience on how to make a PR!!!!!!!
 # Don't worry newcomers!!
 Make this your first step to development and open source.
 Get the confidence you require!!
-# And Do give it a Star and *Follow* me on GitHub !!!!!!!!!!!!!!!!!!!
+# And Do give it a Star and *Follow* me on GitHub!!!!!!!!!!!!!!!!!!!

 All of your suggestions are welcome!!

 # [Other Swags Opportunities](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/Schwags/Swags.md)

-# You can also Contribute mini projects or peace of codes
+# You can also Contribute mini projects or pieces of codes

 You can add references to some cool open source projects below: